How Much Do Foundations Cost?

 Layfoundations5

-Failure to notify building control could see you handed a hefty fine and work may have to be amended undone all together.
+• Failure to notify building control could see you handed a hefty fine and work may have to be amended or undone altogether.

-Cement powder is classed as a hazardous material so care should be taken when handling it, including protective gloves and face mask if mixing the solution by hand; take care not to inhale concrete particles.
+For example, cement powder is classed as a hazardous material so care should be taken when handling it, including wearing protective gloves and face mask if mixing the solution by hand, and you should not inhale concrete particles.

-Where possible, you should consider hiring a mini excavator for your digging needs; this will be more expensive than removing spoil by hand but will dramatically reduce the time taken to remove unwanted earth.
+Where possible, consider hiring a mini excavator for your digging needs.
+While this will be more expensive than removing soil by hand, it will dramatically reduce the time taken to remove unwanted earth.

 Choosing Foundations